chrisa23/Fibrous/README.md

 Fibrous
 =======

-High performace concurrency library for the .Net platform.
+High performance concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

 Fibrous is an actor-like framework that uses the concept of Fibers, Ports and Channels as abstractions.
 Fibers represent execution contexts (aka thread/actor/event loop) and Ports represent messaging end points.
 Channels allow decoupling of fiber components.